 “Every time that marijuana is being legalized in more places the cartels will traffic cocaine and methamphetamines and these drugs affect society more.
 The situation of drug trafficking in my country is bad, but it has diminished since 2009,” freshman Luis Jasso from Mexico said.

-The objectives of the U.S. Foreign Policy Options are reducing drug production, combating drugs in transit, dismantling international illicit drug networks, reducing and preventing drug demand abroad and creating incentives for international cooperation on drug control.
+The objectives of the U.S. Foreign Policy Options are reducing drug production with the help of military drug crime attorneys, combating drugs in transit, dismantling international illicit drug networks, reducing and preventing drug demand abroad and creating incentives for international cooperation on drug control.
+One can ask for help when it comes to dealing with drug abuse or addiction.

 “In my point of view, taking the cartels’ main point of commerce would actually make them search other ways of gain in the illegal traffic business.
 If its not drugs, then human trafficking would be a path of business for them.
 We are talking about a group of people that grew up with this mindset and are not educated or driven to do anything else,” junior Andrea Arellano from Venezuela said.